 Fillable forms available

-The IRS says Free File is available to 70% of taxpayers.
-But if you are among the 30% making too much money to use the service, you still might be able to file your taxes at no cost.
+While Free File is available to 70 percent of taxpayers, the other 30 percent who make too much money can still file taxes at no cost.

 Free File offers any taxpayer, regardless of income, the option to use online fillable forms to do their taxes.
 These are the most commonly used tax forms.
 You can open them on your computer and enter your tax information.
 Once you're finished, you can file the fillable forms for free.